Robmor1100/Robs-text-editer/README.md

 ## Roadmap

-Down the road, I would like to add
+Down the road, I would like to add more styling to thi page.

 ## Contributing